JuPfu/hub75_lvgl/README.md

 ## Project Goals and Focus

 The LED matrix driver used in this project is an evolution of [Pimoroni's HUB75 driver](https://github.com/pimoroni/pimoroni-pico/tree/main/drivers/hub75) which leans on [Raspberry Pi's pico-examples/pio/hub75](https://github.com/raspberrypi/pico-examples).
 It is an optimised driver which boosts performance through self-paced, interlinked DMA and PIO processes.
 The LED Matrix driver implementation is described in detail in [Hub75](https://github.com/JuPfu/hub75).
-The examples in this referenced project utilise [Pimoronis Pico Graphics library](https://github.com/pimoroni/pimoroni-pico/tree/main/libraries/pico_graphics) to show the capabilities of the LED matrix driver.
-Pimoronis Pico Graphics library is a tiny graphics library <cite>which supports drawing text, primitive and individual pixels and includes basic types such as Rect and Point brimming with methods to help you develop games and applications.</cite>
+In this referenced project the examples utilise [Pimoronis Pico Graphics library](https://github.com/pimoroni/pimoroni-pico/tree/main/libraries/pico_graphics) to show the capabilities of the LED matrix driver. `Pimoronis Pico Graphics library` is a tiny graphics library ...
+> which supports drawing text, primitive and individual pixels and includes basic types such as Rect and Point brimming with methods to help you develop games and applications.

-The goal of this project is to substitute Pimoronis Pico Graphics library with the **[Light and Versatile Graphics Library](https://lvgl.io/)** (LVGL), which claims ... <cite>to be the most popular free and open-source embedded graphics library to create beautiful UIs for any MCU, MPU and display type.<cite>
+The goal of this project is to substitute `Pimoronis Pico Graphics library` with the **[Light and Versatile Graphics Library](https://lvgl.io/)** (LVGL), which claims ...
+> to be the most popular free and open-source embedded graphics library to create beautiful UIs for any MCU, MPU and display type.

 ## Hardware Setup

 - **Controller**: Raspberry Pi Pico (RP2040 or RP2040-compatible)
 - **Display**: 64×64 HUB75 RGB LED matrix panel
-  > _Note: Other panel sizes can be supported with small adjustments._
+  > ⚠️ Other panel sizes can be supported with small adjustments
 - **Power**: External 5V supply for the LED matrix is required

 ---